-- R is free software released under the Free Software Foundation's General Public License (see wwww.fsf.org). - This means that R is free of any restrictions on how it can be disseminated. - In particular, versions of R can be obtained without charge and can be redistributed to others. - The license prevents the creation of encumbered derived works (i.e. commercial versions).
+- R is free software released under the Free Software Foundation's General Public License. - This means that R is free of any restrictions on how it can be disseminated. - Versions of R can be obtained without charge and can be redistributed to others. - The license prevents the creation of encumbered derived works (i.e. commercial versions).